EOP-OMB/federal-program-inventory/website/_program/TC.109.md

 authorizations: []
 beneficiary_types: []
 categories:
-- 'Tax Expenditures - Education, Training, Employment, and Social Services '
+- Tax Expenditures - Education, Training, Employment, and Social Services
 cfda: TC.109
 fiscal_year: '2022'
 grants_url: null
 is_subpart_f: null
 layout: program
-objective: The baseline tax system would not allow a deduction for personal expenditures.
+objective: The baseline tax system would not allow credits for particular activities, investments, or industries.
+Under current law, however, financial institutions that own zone academy bonds receive a nonrefundable tax credit rather than interest.
-  In contrast, the Tax Code provides taxpayers a deduction for contributions to nonprofit educational institutions that are similar to personal expenditures.
-Moreover, taxpayers who donate capital assets to educational institutions can deduct the asset’s current value without being taxed on any appreciation in value.
-An individual’s total charitable contribution generally may not exceed 50 percent (60 percent for tax years 2018 through 2025) of adjusted gross income; a corporation’s total charitable contributions generally may not exceed 10 percent of pre-tax income.
+  The credit is included in gross income.
+Proceeds from zone academy bonds may only be used to renovate, but not construct, qualifying schools and for certain other school purposes.
+The total amount of zone academy bonds that may be issued was limited to $1.4 billion in 2009 and 2010.
+As of March 2010, issuers of the unused authorization of such bonds could opt to receive direct payment with the yield becoming fully taxable.
+An additional $0.4 billion of these bonds with a tax credit was authorized to be issued each year in 2011 through 2017.
 obligations: null
+other_program_spending: '[{"x":"2022","outlays":40000000.0,"forgone_revenue":110000000.0},{"x":"2023","outlays":40000000.0,"forgone_revenue":90000000.0},{"x":"2024","outlays":40000000.0,"forgone_revenue":80000000.0}]'
 outlays: null
 permalink: /program/TC.109.html
 popular_name: ''